jjwall/jjwall.github.io/art/commissions/2023/belial.md

     />
 </p>

-Her description is the following (modified to reflect The Pure-Spirited Beautiful Girl version of Bune):
+Her description is the following (modified to reflect The Pure-Spirited Beautiful Girl version of Belial):

-> (26.)
-BUNE, or BIMÉ.--The Twenty-sixth Spirit is Buné (or Bim).
-She is a Strong, Great and Mighty Duchess.
-She appeareth in the form of a Dragon with three heads, one like a Dog, one like a Gryphon, and one like a Woman.
-She speaketh with a high and comely Voice.
-She changeth the Place of the Dead, and causeth the Spirits which be under her to gather together upon your Sepulchres.
-She giveth Riches unto a Man, and maketh him Wise and Eloquent.
-She giveth true Answers unto Demands.
-And she governeth 30 Legions of Spirits.
-Her Seal is this, unto the which she oweth Obedience.
-She hath another Seal (which is the first of these, but the last is the best)
+> (68.)
+BELIAL.--The Sixty-eighth Spirit is Belial.
+She is a Mighty and a Powerful Queen, and was created next after LUCIFER.
+She appeareth in the Form of Two Beautiful Angels sitting in a Chariot of Fire.
+She speaketh with a Comely Voice, and declareth that she fell first from among the worthier sort, that were before Michael, and other Heavenly Angels.
+Her Office is to distribute Presentations and Senatorships, etc.; and to cause favour of Friends and of Foes.
+She giveth excellent Familiars, and governeth 50 Legions of Spirits.
+Note well that this Queen Belial must have Offerings, Sacrifices and Gifts presented unto her by the Exorcist, or else she will not give True Answers unto his Demands.
+But then she tarrieth not one hour in the Truth, unless she be constrained by Divine Power.
+And her Seal is this, which is to be worn as aforesaid, etc.

 Her Sigil is this, as mentioned in the above description:

 <p align="center">
     <img
         alt="Seal of Belial"
-        src="/assets/art/commissions/2023/bune/seals-of-bune.jpg"
+        src="/assets/art/commissions/2023/belial/seal-of-belial.jpg"
         width="600"
     />
 </p>